ezsystems/commerce-documentation/docs/guide/catalog/catalog_configuration.md

 The navigation settings are used to build the navigation tree.

-For more details see [Navigation](../navigation/navigation.md).
+For more details, see [Navigation](../navigation/navigation.md).

 In addition, the parameters for search have to be defined depending on the data provider (see `econtent_search.yml` or [eContent configuration](../econtent/econtent_configuration.md)).

 ## Configuring the CatalogFactory

-The following example shows the configuration used for the `CatalogFactory` to determine which method creates the `catalogElements` depending on the Content Type
+The following example shows the `CatalogFactory` configuration that determines which method creates the `catalogElements` depending on the Content Type:

 ``` yaml
 silver_eshop.default.catalog_factory.ses_category: createCatalogNode